BenjiTrapp/benjitrapp.github.io/_attacks/2024-01-04-offensive-powershell.md

 ### Finding Executables That Import Specific APIs

-This script identies executables that import the CreateProcessW API, which can be crucial for nding potential targets for exploitation or understanding how certain applications interact with system processes.
+This script identifies executables that import the CreateProcessW API, which can be crucial for finding potential targets for exploitation or understanding how certain applications interact with system processes.

-**Description** : This technique is particularly useful for narrowing down a large set of executables to those that are relevant for a specic vulnerability or behavior, such as process creation.
+**Description** : This technique is particularly useful for narrowing down a large set of executables to those that are relevant for a specific vulnerability or behavior, such as process creation.

 ```powershell
 PS> $imps = ls "$env:WinDir\*.exe" | ForEach-Object { Get-Win32ModuleImport -Path $_.FullName } PS>